Understand when to buy a car and how to negotiate to save thousands on your next purchase

 Turn the trick against the dealer.
 Don’t be afraid to just walk away after hours of the dealer’s time and let them know you’re ready to do it.
 Mention you have an appointment to be somewhere and must leave at a certain time.
 This puts them in countdown mode and the discount offers will just keep getting better.

 If you can wait a few months, 2019 could be the best time to buy a car in more than a decade.
 Prices should continue to fall and dealers will get increasingly desperate to make a sale.
+Use the data to determine the best month to buy a car and how to use the information.
 Understand when to buy a car and how to negotiate your best deal.